Stalag Luft III: Tunnel construction

 The Germans were aware that something was going on but failed to discover any of the tunnels until much later.
 To break up an escape attempt, nineteen of the top suspects were transferred without warning to Stalag VIIIC.
 Of those, only six had been involved with tunnel construction.
-One of these, a Canadian called Wally Floody, was actually originally in charge of digging and camouflage before his transfer.
+One of these, a Canadian named Wally Floody, was actually originally in charge of digging and camouflage before his transfer.

 Eventually the prisoners felt they could no longer dump sand above ground because the Germans became too efficient at catching them doing it.
-After "Dick"'s planned exit point was covered by a new camp expansion, the decision was made to start filling it up.
-As the tunnel's entrance was very well hidden, "Dick" was also used as a storage room for items such as maps, postage stamps, forged travel permits, compasses, and clothing.
+After Dick's planned exit point was covered by a new camp expansion, the decision was made to start filling it up.
+As the tunnel's entrance was very well hidden, Dick was also used as a storage room for items such as maps, postage stamps, forged travel permits, compasses, and clothing.
 Some guards cooperated by supplying railway timetables, maps and many official papers so that they could be forged.
 Some genuine civilian clothes were obtained by bribing German staff with cigarettes, coffee or chocolate.
 These were used by escaping prisoners to travel from the camp more easily, especially by train.

 The prisoners ran out of places to hide sand, and snow cover made it impractical to scatter it undetected.
 Under the seats in the theatre there was a large empty space, but when it was built the prisoners had given their word not to misuse the materials; the parole system was regarded as inviolate.
-Internal "legal advice" was taken and the SBOs (Senior British Officers) decided that the completed building did not fall under the parole system.
+Internal "legal advice" was taken and the senior British officers ("SBOs") decided that the completed building did not fall under the parole system.
 A seat in the back row was hinged and the sand-dispersal problem was solved.

 German prison camps began to receive larger numbers of American prisoners.
 The Germans decided that new camps would be built specifically for US airmen.
 To allow as many people to escape as possible, including the Americans, efforts on the remaining two tunnels increased.
-This drew attention from guards and in September 1943 the entrance to "Tom" became the 98th tunnel to be discovered in the camp; guards in the woods had seen sand being removed from the hut where it was located.
-Work on "Harry" ceased and did not resume until January 1944.
+This drew attention from guards and in September 1943 the entrance to Tom became the 98th tunnel to be discovered in the camp; guards in the woods had seen sand being removed from the hut where it was located.
+Work on Harry ceased and did not resume until January 1944.